Welcoming 1st Armenian Church in Erbil and US Senate Recognition of Armenian Genocide

 Dr. Widad Welcomes Opening of First Armenian Church in Erbil

-Dr. Widad Akreyi welcomes the opening of the first Armenian Orthodox church in Erbil and asks regional leaders to respect the rights of Christians of the MENA region and protect them from religious persecution.
+In April 2019, Dr. Widad issued a press release to welcome the opening of the first Armenian Orthodox Church in Erbil, asking regional leaders to respect the rights of MENA-region-Christians and to protect them from religious persecution.
+The press release read:

 On 6 April 2019, the first Armenian Orthodox Church was officially opened for public worship in a special ceremony in Erbil, the capital of Kurdistan region, Iraq.